PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
 * When Office can't ensure, e.g. that man is really what he identifies himself, then this person could challenge the statement that he wanted to take money for real.
 There could be used data from some data breach.
-Before handing money to a person financial institution should ensure that innocent client's assets would be not at risk.
-Highly risky money operations should be stopped.
+Before handing money to a person financial institution has to ensure that innocent client's assets would be not at risk.
+Highly risky money operations have to be stopped.
 ```

 ```